All posts

 Tie-breaker rules when countries overlap

-When two countries both claim a person as tax resident under their domestic law, the result is dual tax residency.
-Without resolution, the same income can be taxed by both jurisdictions.
+When two countries both claim you as tax resident under their domestic law, the same income can be taxed by both.
+Double tax treaties exist specifically to break these ties.

-Double tax treaties between countries provide tie-breaker rules to resolve this conflict.
-The OECD Model Tax Convention Article 4 establishes a cascade that most bilateral treaties follow:
+The OECD Model Tax Convention Article 4 sets out a cascade that most bilateral treaties follow:

-- Permanent home.
-Where does the individual have a permanent home available?
-If in only one country, that country prevails.
+1. Permanent home.
+Where do you have a permanent home available?
+If only in one country, that country wins.

-- Center of vital interests.
-If permanent homes exist in both countries (or neither), the determination shifts to where personal and economic relations are closer.
+2. Center of vital interests.
+If you have permanent homes in both countries (or neither), it shifts to where your personal and economic relations are closer.

-- Nationality.
-If habitual abode is inconclusive, the individual's nationality determines residency.
+4. Nationality.
+If habitual abode doesn't resolve it, nationality determines residency.

-- Mutual agreement procedure.
-If nationality does not resolve it (dual nationals, or stateless), the two countries negotiate.
+5. Mutual agreement procedure.
+If nationality fails too (dual nationals, stateless), the two countries negotiate directly.

-The structural limitation: this cascade only functions when a treaty exists between the two countries in question.
+The catch: this cascade only works when a treaty exists between the two countries in question.
 Not all country pairs have treaties.
-For country pairs without a treaty, dual taxation is structurally possible — and there is no automatic mechanism to resolve it.
-The nomad bears the exposure.
-For a deeper look at how each step of the cascade works and where it breaks down, see Tie-Breaker Rules: When Two Countries Both Claim You.
+Where there's no treaty, dual taxation is structurally possible and there's no automatic mechanism to resolve it.
+You bear the exposure.
+For a deeper look at where each step breaks down, see Tie-Breaker Rules: When Two Countries Both Claim You.

 Permanent establishment risk for nomads

-Tax residency addresses where a person is taxed.
-Permanent establishment (PE) addresses where a business is taxed.
-These are separate determinations, and a nomad can trigger PE in a country without being personally tax resident there.
+Tax residency is about where you are taxed.
+Permanent establishment (PE) is about where your business is taxed.
+These are separate questions, and a nomad can trigger PE in a country without being personally tax resident there.

-Working from a co-working space in Lisbon for four months may not trigger Portuguese personal tax residency (depending on the day count and Portugal's rules).
-But under the OECD Model Tax Convention framework, it can create a Portuguese permanent establishment for the nomad's US LLC or Estonian OU.
-The business activity conducted from that location — client calls, code commits, invoices sent, contracts negotiated — can establish a sufficient business presence to trigger corporate tax obligations.
+Working from a co-working space in Lisbon for four months probably won't trigger Portuguese personal tax residency.
+But under the OECD framework, it can create a Portuguese permanent establishment for your US LLC or Estonian OU.
+Client calls, code commits, invoices sent, contracts negotiated from that location can be enough to trigger corporate tax obligations.

-PE creates a tax obligation for the entity in the PE country.
-This is separate from, and in addition to, any personal income tax the nomad might owe.
-A nomad who is personally tax resident in Country A, with an entity registered in Country B, working from Country C for four months, has created a three-jurisdiction structural position, each with its own rules, thresholds, and filing requirements.
+PE creates a tax obligation for the entity in the PE country, separate from any personal income tax.
+A nomad who is personally tax resident in Country A, with an entity in Country B, working from Country C for four months, has created a three-jurisdiction position.
+Three sets of rules, three sets of filing requirements.

-The pattern: nomads often focus exclusively on personal tax residency while the entity-level PE question goes entirely unexamined.
-The permanent establishment risk analysis maps where this line sits and why most CPAs don't flag it.
+I see this constantly overlooked.
+Nomads obsess over personal tax residency while the entity-level PE question goes completely unexamined.
+The PE risk analysis maps where this line sits and why most CPAs don't flag it.

 Get structural patterns other founders miss